zaschiff/CompleteWebDeveloperBootcamp/README.md

 ## Unit 38 & 39: Yelpcamp - UI Improvements

 This section covers ui improvements in the yelpcamp code along.
 In this sections we make a few stylistic changes and code refactoring into making a more fluid application.
 We have made the folder _v8_.

+## Unit 40: Deploying

+This section covers deploying to heroku.
+This work was done primarily in a separat folder as I needed to to a separate git init.
+I have been uploading a my code to github prior to this section.
+As a way to keep update issues to a minimum, while working in the lecutre, I created a new folder for the git commands to function more cleanly.
+As a result I have moved the deployed code to folder _yelpcamp/v9_.
+A demo app for doing the initial practice, created the folder _Deploying_.